-It's unlikely your toddler will love that Fig, Arugula and Goat Cheese Quesadilla as much as you do and we can't expect you to eat chicken fingers forever.
-So today we're sharing creative tips to help you craft a flexible menu.
-Here's how you can transform simple meals to meet your whole family's needs.
+It's unlikely their toddler will love that Fig, Arugula and Goat Cheese Quesadilla as much as they do and we can't expect them to eat chicken fingers forever.
+So today we're sharing creative tips to help your clients craft a flexible menu.
+Here's how your clients can transform simple meals to meet their whole family's needs.

 Fish Tacos, 4 Ways

 These fish tacos are among our favorite That Clean Life recipes but we quickly discovered how amazing they were as tortilla pizzas too!
 The toppings alone make a delicious and complete salad.
 We kept the kids version super simple and finger-friendly with a basic guacamole (tomatoes omitted).
 The spinach is blended into a green smoothie, sweetened with leftover pineapple from the recipe.

 Not everyone enjoys the same recipes and making more than one dish for the family can be time-consuming, expensive and stressful.
 It also increases the likelihood of resorting to frozen or pre-made, heavily processed foods that are nutrient-deficient and have added salt, sugar and fat.